World Food Program chief presses billionaires 'to step up'

 Musk and Bezos didn’t immediately respond to emails or other messages seeking comment.

+“The projections are bleak right now,” Global Citizen CEO Hugh Evans told The Associated Press.
+“This doesn’t have to happen.
+A lot of institutions are failing people.”

+Evans said he hopes that launching the Global Citizen Impact Fund, which will only require payment on pledges based on results, will convince ultra high net worth individuals to donate more since they will already have proof of the effectiveness of their gifts.
+In the short-term, though, Erna Solberg, former prime minister of Norway and a Global Citizen board member, said at the summit that “Agenda Item #1” is to get the grain already harvested in Ukraine out of the country through its ports.

-Musk, the world’s richest man, donated about 5 million shares of company stock worth roughly $5.7 billion to an unidentified charity in November, according to a regulatory filing.
+Musk, the world’s richest man, donated about 5 million shares of Tesla stock worth roughly $5.7 billion at the time to an unidentified charity in November, according to a regulatory filing.

 It came after Musk tweeted in late October that he would sell $6 billion in Tesla stock and give the money to the World Food Program if the organization would describe how the money would solve world hunger.
 The U.S. Securities and Exchange Commission filing did not name any recipients for Musk’s donation.